TrashBandit9811/Exoskeleton-UI/README.md

 *green* for SDA
 *red* for 5V

 - Mount the raspberry on top of the touchscreen, make sure the screw holes are correcly aligned.
 ![texto de prueba 2](assets/images/raspberry-on-top-of-touchscreen.jpg)

 - Use the screwdriver and the screws included in the box to secure the Raspberry Pi.
-Next, connect the jumper cables to the Raspberry in the correct order
+Next, connect the jumper cables to the Raspberry in the correct order, and the DSI ribbon cable (again, blue side down), make sure it was securely locked in place.
 ![texto de prueba 3](assets/images/raspberry-and-touchscreen-connection.jpg) This is the correct order to connect:
 *black* to pin 6 (GND)